nice-digital/nice-design-system/README.md

 #### Node

 Once the app (CSS/JS etc) has been built, the express app can be run via Node directly e.g. `node web/server`.
-This isn't recommended for development - use Grunt instead.
+This isn't really useful for development as it just runs on port 3000, doesn't build assets, watch for changes etc - use `grunt` instead for deveopment.

 ## Installation